Kagami/webmify/README.md

 ### Technical details

 Latest Edge has support for VP9/Opus MSE tracks but not for a common WebM files.
-This script patches site logic and loads WebMs via MSE API so they can be played in Edge.
+This script splits WebMs into separate video/audio tracks and loads them via MSE API so it can be played in Edge.

 ### License